 Tips From our Plumber: How to Fix a Running Toilet

 Besides being a noise nuisance, a running toilet can quickly add to your water bill.
 The fix is easy, quick and will be something you will most likely need to do on a regular basis.
-Learning how to fix it will eliminate unnecessary water charges and knowing how a toilet works will enable you to make small fixes on your own, while leaving the more challenging fixes to your Chandler plumber.
+Learning how to fix it will eliminate unnecessary water charges and knowing how a toilet works will enable you to make small fixes on your own while leaving the more challenging fixes to your Chandler plumber.

 How It Works

 When you push down on the flush handle of a toilet, a rod connected to the handle lifts a ball or a flapper in the tank.
 This action will open the drain at the bottom of the tank and empty the tank and bowl.
-As the suction of the water empting from the tank down to the bowl clears the bowl, it also forces the flapper or ball back into place.
+As the suction of the water emptying from the tank down to the bowl clears the bowl, it also forces the flapper or balls back into place.